aoterodelaroza/critic2/README.md

 Use <code>configure --help</code> for information about the compilation options.
-The --prefix option sets the installation path.
+The --prefix option sets the installation path; more details about configure can be found in the INSTALL file.
 Once critic2 is configured, compile using:

     make